Deanna Smith: WNBL and Europe

 Smith debuted in the Women's National Basketball League (WNBL) in 1996 with the Melbourne Tigers.
 She subsequently played the next three seasons with the Australian Institute of Sport (AIS), where she won the 1999 WNBL championship.
 For the 1999–2000 WNBL season, she joined the Canberra Capitals and helped the team win the championship.
 Between 2000 and 2004, she played for the Adelaide Lightning.

 After a season with the Manchester Mystics in the British League, Smith joined the Perth Lynx for the 2005–06 WNBL season.
+She earned WNBL All-Star Five and the top scoring trophy for the 2005–06 season.
 Following the WNBL season, she had a brief stint with Portuguese team CAB Madeira, helping them win the 2005–06 championship.

+Smith was on the Perth Lynx roster in 2006–07 and 2007–08, but she did not play.
+She played her second season for the Lynx in 2008–09 and earned her second WNBL All-Star Five recognition.

-Smith's next stint came in the 2008–09 WNBL season with the Lynx.
-For the 2009–10 WNBL season, she joined the Sydney Uni Flames.
+For the 2009–10 WNBL season, Smith joined the Sydney Uni Flames.
+She subsequently earned her third WNBL All-Star Five recognition.
 She was sidelined for the entire 2010–11 WNBL season before returning with the Bendigo Spirit in 2011–12.
 She returned to Perth in 2012 and joined the West Coast Waves.
 Having managed only half-a-dozen games in 2012–13 due to a foot fracture, Smith made just three appearances for the Waves in 2013–14 before suffering a cartilage tear in her knee.
-She returned to action in 2014–15.
+She returned to action in 2014–15 and played her 250th WNBL game that season.